nopnop2002/esp-idf-video-streaming/README.md

 # Change from official example

-- Changed WiFi connection by example_connect to WiFi connection by handler.
+- Changed Network connection by example_connect to WiFi connection by handler.

 - Supported VideoStreaming format of UncompressedFormat.
  This allows you can use the Logitech C270.